6C0X2 Contract Administration

 This is an office-driven AFSC.
 Duty hours are usually predictable except during fiscal-year closeout, large contract transitions, or when contractor performance problems create urgent action.
 Compared with operational fields, it is a steadier schedule.

-Qualifications
+Qualifications and Eligibility

 Entry Standards